Skip to Main ContentSkip to Footer

 What professionals are part of the Down Syndrome Clinic?

-Our clinic comprises a multidisciplinary team of professionals who have extensive experience with children with Down syndrome.
-At the first visit, most patients will meet with a Down syndrome physician or nurse practitioner, nutritionist, speech/feeding specialist, physical therapist, and occupational therapist.
+Our clinic includes a team of experts from many specialties who have extensive experience treating children with Down syndrome.
+At the first visit, your child will likely meet with a Down syndrome physician or nurse practitioner, nutritionist, speech/feeding specialist, physical therapist and occupational therapist.

 What other services are available through the clinic?

-After the initial visit children may be referred to other specialists in the Down Syndrome Program including: Ophthalmology, Otolaryngology, Neurology, Hematology/Oncology, Orthopedics, Cardiology, Endocrinology, Gastroenterology, and Pulmonary Medicine.
-In addition, the program can assist patients in accessing necessary services of social work, physical therapy, occupational therapy, speech and language therapy, nutrition counseling, educational/behavioral counseling, and audiology.
+After the initial visit, your child may be referred to other specialists, including those in Ophthalmology, Otolaryngology, Neurology, Hematology/Oncology, Orthopaedics, Cardiology, Endocrinology, Gastroenterology, and Pulmonary Medicine.
+We can also help connect you with needed services of social work, physical therapy, occupational therapy, speech and language therapy, nutrition counseling, educational/behavioral counseling and audiology.

 How do I make an appointment?